nlln19/changelogsmith/README.md

 # ChangelogSmith

-> A GitHub App that generates clean changelog previews from merged pull requests.
+A GitHub App that generates changelog previews from merged pull requests.

-ChangelogSmith helps maintainers create release changelogs directly from GitHub pull requests.
-It detects merged pull requests, groups them by labels and generates a release changelog preview using a simple pull request comment command.

 ## Features

-- Detects merged pull requests via GitHub webhooks
+- Detects merged pull requests
 - Finds the latest GitHub release
-- Generates changelogs only from pull requests merged after the latest release
+- Includes only PRs merged after the latest release
-- Groups pull requests by labels
+- Groups PRs by labels such as `feature`, `bug`, and `docs`
-- Supports preview comments with `/changelogsmith preview`
+- Supports `/changelogsmith preview` in pull request comments
-- Updates existing bot preview comments instead of creating duplicates
-- Supports repository-specific configuration through `.github/changelogsmith.yml`
+- Works without AI or paid external APIs

-## Example
+## Usage

 Comment this on a pull request: